 Animals in Queen Elizabeth National Park

 Animals sighted during the safari in Queen Elizabeth National Park include most of the usual plains species.
-Lions, Leopard, and Hyena are the most common predators.
+Lions, Leopards, and hyenas are the most common predators.
 Others include Warthog, Buffalo, Elephant, Uganda Kob, Waterbuck, Oribi, Topi, and Giant Forest Hog.
-The Kazinga Channel, lakes Edward and George and other water bodies in the park support a big population of Hippos and Crocodiles.
+The Kazinga Channel, lakes Edward and George and other water bodies in the park support a large population of Hippos and Crocodiles.

 Birds of Queen Elizabeth National Park